yihui/yihui.org/content/en/2022-04-28-magrittr-native-pipe.md

 The 3rd step can be a little tricky if you use `substr<-` but I have an idea to make it work.
-Please feel free to open a pull request [on Github](https://github.com/yihui/formatR) if you are interested in contributing (it is okay if you are unable to figure out everything---we can talk on Github).
+Please feel free to open a pull request [on GitHub](https://github.com/yihui/formatR) if you are interested in contributing (it is okay if you are unable to figure out everything---we can talk on GitHub).
 Thanks!

 ![Endless pipes](https://slides.yihui.org/gif/repeat-smoke.gif)